 3. Fruktkaka - Fruit Cake

-This crumbly fruitcake has a Swedish twist, making it much less than the American kind.
+This crumbly fruitcake has a Swedish twist, making it much lighter than the dense, fruit-filled American kind.
+The addition of rum as well as the eggs in the recipe make it a fluffier, Christmas cake that is perfect for following your Christmas dinner.
 Find the recipe at Saveur.

 4. Rulltarta - Roll Sponge